alex/recipes/desserts/coffee-cake.rst

 #.
 Preheat oven to 350 degrees.
 #.
 Butter a 13x9 baking pan.
 #.
-In a large bowl, cut the butter intot he brown sugar and flour with a pastry
+In a large bowl, cut the butter in to the brown sugar and flour with a
-   blender or 2 knives until crumbly.
+   pastry blender or 2 knives until crumbly.
 Remove and reserve 1 cup of the mixture for topping.
 #.
-Beat the baking soda into the buttermilk and add to the flour mixture.
+Beat the baking soda into the buttermilk or sour cream and add to the flour
+   mixture.
 #.
 Add the egg, vanilla, and salt.
 #.
 Stir until smooth.
 #.
 Scrape the batter into the prepared pan, smooth the top.